Currently, I'm most actively seeking:

 I am NOT currently seeking picture book texts unless the author is ALSO a professional illustrator or a direct referral from an industry or personal contact.

-If you are an author/illustrator, I gravitate in three directions (though not necessarily all at once): sweet & gentle, wittily subversive, or outright silly.
+If you are an author & illustrator of picture books, I gravitate in three directions (though not necessarily all at once): sweet & gentle, wittily subversive, or outright silly.
 I'm rarely, if ever, drawn to snark.

-On the adult side, I selectively represent: narrative nonfiction, most often in categories of pop science, pop linguistics, pop culture, education, travel writing, or food writing/memoir.
+On the adult side, I selectively represent narrative nonfiction, most often in categories of education; pop science/linguistics/culture; travel writing; or food writing/memoir.
 I occasionally represent women's fiction.

 In nonfiction, I primarily seek authors with well-established platforms.
-For different kinds of writers, this may mean different things: social media followings, blogs and/or podcasts, magazine articles and essays, speaking circuit engagements, online course teaching, participation in or founding of online or in-person communities, etc. As an agent, I'm eager to strategize with you about how a book/literary career might further impact and enable your work and platform, and to support you in developing unique, authentic ways of empowering collaboration and exchanging value between your existing community and your identity as an author.
+For different kinds of writers, this may mean different things, including: social media; podcasts/blogs; articles/essays; speaking engagements; online courses; participation in or founding of digital/real-life communities, etc. As an agent, I'm eager to strategize with you about how a book/literary career might further impact and enable your work and platform, and to support you in developing unique, authentic ways of empowering collaboration and exchanging value between your existing community and your identity as an author.

 In all categories, I'm drawn to: